paulvi/eclipse-node-ide/README.md

 ## Eclipse Node IDE

 [Eclipse Node IDE](https://github.com/Nodeclipse/eclipse-node-ide) is set of plugins for Eclipse IDE to help you with Node.js development.
-The core plugin is [Nodeclipse-1](http://tomotaro1065.github.com/nodeclipse/) [(sources)](https://github.com/Nodeclipse/nodeclipse-1),
+The core plugin is [Nodeclipse-1](http://www.nodeclipse.org/) [(sources)](https://github.com/Nodeclipse/nodeclipse-1),
  that is responsible for creation and debugging of Node.js applications.
+Other plugins list you can see during installation or below.

 ## Features